AgilionApps/elixir_blog_api/lib/json_api/README.md

 ### Response helpers

-This layer lets you quickly abstract calling serializers and sending responses.
+These helpers lets you quickly abstract calling serializers and sending responses.

 ```elixir